nodeshift/nodejs-reference-architecture/docs/development/apifirst.md

 ## Guidance (change guidance

 This reference describes what it means to use the API-first design approach with Node.js backends and JavaScript client applications.
-Reference is going to use OpenAPI standard along with supporting packages and tools we recomend to implement API first applications.
+Reference is going to use OpenAPI standard along with supporting packages and tools we recommend to implement API first applications.

 > NOTE: This guide focused on the OpenAPI Specification for building RESTfull services.
 For GraphQL please refer to the dedicated [GraphQL Guide][]